 Health Careers Pathways Programs (HCPP), K - 12 Programs

-- Saturday Science & Math Academy - Is held on Saturdays, October - May for 120 7th - 12th grade students at KCKCC.
+- Saturday Science, Math, and Technology Academy - Held on Saturdays, October - May for 120 7th - 12th grade students at KCKCC.
 Students engage in academic enrichment through interactive learning labs, team building, pro-social development and cultural competency awareness.

 Health Careers Pathways Program (HCPP), College through 20 Programs

 2017 APPLICATIONS FOR THESE THREE PROGRAMS ARE NOW CLOSED.
 THANK YOU.

 - Health Science Enrichment Institute I - A six-week summer program on the KUMC campus for incoming college Freshmen that teaches diagnostic testing, develops reading and communication, offers instruction in mathematics, biology, anatomy, and English.
 It improves test-taking strategies and improves note-taking, listening, and time management skills.

 - Health Science Enrichment Institute II - A six-week summer program on the KUMC campus for college Freshmen and Sophomores that teaches critical thinking, organic chemistry, and physics.
 Offers a reading/writing laboratory that will assist students in enhancing reading comprehension and developing writing proficiency.

 - Pre-Admissions Program - A six-week summer program for college Juniors and Seniors that prepares students to take the MCAT course.
 Students attend a reading/writing laboratory, receive assistance in preparing the AMCAS application, participate in mock medical school interviews, and take part in clinical rotations.